dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 anything.

-However, even though DOSBox Staging is trying to do its best in such situations, refresh rates will always result in some visible unevenness of motion.
-This is especially noticeable in games that feature smooth scrolling (e.g., shoot'em up games, platformers, and pinball games), and in fast-paced 3D games, such as Dark Forces.
+However, even though DOSBox Staging is trying to do its best in such situations, mismatching emulated and host refresh rates will always result in some visible unevenness of motion.
+This is especially noticeable in games that feature smooth scrolling (e.g., platformers, shoot'em ups, and pinball games), and also in fast-paced 3D games, such as Dark Forces.

-To achieve smoother motion, we have two options:
+To achieve the smoothest possible motion, we have two options:

 - Using a **variable-refresh rate (VRR) monitor** --- Nvidia G-Sync, AMD FreeSync, VESA AdaptiveSync, and Apple ProMotion certified displays all fall into this category.
-Any monitor that can continuously vary the refresh rate from about 59 to 71 Hz should do the job.
-DOSBox Staging automatically takes advantage of such displays by default.
+Any monitor that can continuously vary the refresh rate from about 59 to 72 Hz should do the job.
+DOSBox Staging automatically takes advantage of such displays by default; you don't need to configure anything!

 - Using **specific fixed refresh rates** on non-VRR monitors --- Even if you're not a lucky owner of a VRR display, your monitor might support a fixed 70 Hz refresh rate if you create a custom screen mode for it.
-This is highly monitor-dependent, but there's no harm in trying it out.
+This is highly hardware-dependent, but there's no harm in trying it out---it will either work or not; you can't damage your monitor.

 Note, however, that depending on the type of game, the 60/70 Hz mismatch might